-Mavyret is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HCV) in people who meet certain requirements, as determined by a health care provider.
+Mavyret is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HCV) in adults and children 3 years of age and older who meet certain requirements, as determined by a health care provider.

-HCV is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
-An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+HCV can be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+An OI is an that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 To learn how HIV and HCV are connected, read the HIVinfo HIV and Hepatitis C fact sheet.
 The fact sheet includes information about how HCV is spread, symptoms of HCV, and treatment options.

 How is Mavyret used in people with HIV?

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C include recommendations on the use of Mavyret to treat acute and chronic in people with HIV.

 The recommended uses may not always be consistent with FDA-approved uses of Mavyret.
 See the Adult Opportunistic Infection Guidelines and the AASLD-IDSA HCV Guidelines for complete information on recommended uses of Mavyret in adults and children with HIV.
 Mavyret may have other recommended uses not listed above.